TheBearOfJare/Project-Zola/README.md

 # Project-Zola
-Basic Gemini Chatbot in python with TTS functionality.
+Basic Gemini Chatbot in python with integrated TTS functionality.